Laminate & Hardwood Timber Flooring Installations Melbourne

-Quality Timber Flooring has been installing laminate, engineered and hardwood flooring over 15 years.
-We have many installation options to suit you and for hardwood and engineered flooring we can also finish the floor with a range of popular water based sealers.
+Quality Timber Flooring has been installing laminate timber flooring, engineered hardwood flooring and spotted gum timber flooring over 15 years.
+We have many installation options to suit you and for hardwood and engineered hardwood flooring we can also finish the floor with a range of popular water-based sealers.

-Whether its a single room or an entire home we are ready to work on all both small and large projects.
-Installation costs vary depending on size, installation method and your chosen flooring product.
+Whether it’s a single room or an entire home we are ready to work on all both small and large projects.
+Hardwood flooring installation costs vary depending on size, installation method and your chosen flooring product.
 We are happy to work with you to accommodate and provide a solution for many budgets.

 Hardwood Flooring Installs